isabella232/Specs-18/MachinesAndDeploymentTargets/index.md

 We've thought about representing load balancers/reverse proxies, e.g an F5, to make rolling deployments, blue green deployments etc easier to visualise.
 But they aren't a Deployment Target.
 They feel more like a Machine where we'd want to execute a script.

 Roles would be on the DeploymentTarget, not the machine.
 If we get to making Roles a first class thing, should they be able to say "I can be used on these target types!", e.g. so "DB installer" can only be used on a SQL target and not an IIS target.
 The next piece in this is for the steps to know which target types they support, and therefore which roles to display.

+How should scopes like Environment and Tenant work?
+It feels like they belong to DeploymentTargets for non-Tentacle/SSH things.
+But for Machines should we also be able to constrain to say "Only deployment targets for Production for TenantA can use this machine"?
+It doesn't sound unreasonable, but will the complexity/headaches it will add be worth it?